Maureen Connor

 Maureen Connor (born 1947) is an American artist who creates installations and videos dealing with human resources and social justice.
 She is known internationally for her work from the 1980s to the present, which focuses on gender and its modes of representation.

 Her work has been shown at MAK, Vienna; Portikus, Frankfurt; ICA, Philadelphia; and the Whitney Biennial among other venues.
 She has received grants from the Guggenheim Foundation, National Endowment for the Arts, New York State Council on the Arts, New York Foundation for the Arts and Professional Staff Congress of the City University of New York.
 She is Emeritus Professor of Art at Queens College, City University of New York (1990-2014), and a co-founder of Social Practice Queens, an experimental art program sponsored by Queens College and the Queens Museum of Art.

 Artwork

 Since 2000, Connor has been developing Personnel, a series of interventions concerned with the art institution as a workplace, which explore the attitudes, needs and desires of the staff at various institutions.
 Personnel and related projects have been produced for a diverse group of venues that include, among others, Periferic 8 Biennial for Contemporary Art, Romania; the Department of Art and Design, University of Michigan, Ann Arbor, 2008; Glyndor Gallery, Wave Hill, Bronx, NY, 2006; Wyspa Art Institute, Gdańsk, Poland, 2004–7; Tapies Foundation, Barcelona, 2003; and the Queens Museum of Art, New York, 2001.
 She is currently working on an installation of Personnel for the Centre de Recherche en Droit Public, a think tank at the University of Montreal, as well as a book on Personnel to be published jointly by Wyspa Art Institute, Gdańsk, Poland, and Revolver Press, Frankfurt, Germany.
+In 2022 along with artist Landon Newton and architect Kadambari Baxi, Connor created Trigger Planting, a site-specific installation exhibited at Frieze NY, in May of 2022.
+The work incorporated abortifacient and emmenagogue herbs planted above the 26 United States with trigger laws, near-total bans, six-week bans, and or State constitutional amendments that prohibit protections on abortion, all of which would go into effect should Roe v.
+Wade be overturned.
+The work was presented by A.I.R.
+Gallery in partnership with National Women’s Liberation.